 A better Broward for everyone.

-Moreover, as your county commissioner, I will continue to fight for safe, healthy schools for our students and teachers.
-Recent reports continue to show that unsafe conditions exist in our school district, including mold in a number of locations and the need to fix our protocols and procedures in view of the Parkland tragedy.
-Let’s fix it.
+Moreover, as your commissioner, I will continue to fight for safe, healthy schools for our students and teachers.
+Recent reports continue to show that unsafe conditions exist in our school district, including mold in a number of locations and the need to fix our protocols and procedures in view of the Parkland tragedy, especially reporting incidents and crimes.

 Broward County was recently ranked last out of 67 counties in Florida for disparity between wages and housing costs.
 Fewer families and young adults can afford to buy homes or rent.
 By pricing out residents, we reduce our tax base, decrease local spending, and hurt our economy.
 As Commissioner, I will work with local, state, and federal agencies for grants and incentivize developers and building projects for affordable housing.

 We need to explore new ways to create an affordable market.
 I will develop partnerships with our community and local banks to offer mortgages at lower interest rates as well as examining our regulatory environments that are preventing families and individuals from qualifying for homes due to student loans and down payment needs.
 I will also work with our Community Redevelopment Agency and first-time homebuyer programs to ensure our grant programs are fully funded.
 This is a complex issue, but the county needs to do more than inclusionary zoning and new development, which increases traffic congestion.

 In addition to legislating clean, sustainable energy, our county has suffered environmentally.
 Our county commissioner failed to attend important South Florida Regional Planning Council meetings and hearings of the Department of Environmental Protection about waste and injection wells in our district.
 He was fortunately replaced by an active, environmentally-conscious commissioner outside of our district.
 Local issues include the decades-long tire disposal issue affecting the ocean’s ecosystem and the destruction of our coral reefs by dumping partially-treated sewage and coastal construction.